StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/parameters-docker.md

 * `docker.container.memorySwappiness` (integer, 0-100): Adjust container’s memory swappiness behavior.
 * `docker.container.networkMode` (string): Network mode for the container.
 * `docker.container.privileged` (boolean): Grant extended privileges to the container.
+* `docker.host` (string): Docker socket URL by Cortex to launch job containers.
+* `docker.tlsVerify` (boolean): Turn on or turn off TLS certificate verification for the Docker socket.
+* `docker.certPath` (string): Path to the TLS certificate for verifying the Docker socket.
+* `docker.registry.user` (string): Username for Docker registry authentication.
+* `docker.registry.password` (string): Password for Docker registry authentication.
+* `docker.registry.email` (string): Email address used for Docker registry authentication
+* `docker.registry.url` (string): URL of the Docker registry to authenticate with.
 * `job.directory` (string): Directory inside the container where Cortex shares input/output data with analyzers and responders.
 * `job.dockerDirectory` (string): Corresponding host directory for sharing job data with analyzers and responders.